PNNL-CompBio/bmdrc/docs/source/index.rst

 This package is a statistics toolkit which can be followed in 5 main steps: `1.
 Upload Class Options`_, `2.
 Preprocessing Options`_,

+**NOTE!** Backend function names do not match the frontend function names in objects.
+Pay close attention to the example code and vignettes, instead of the backend function descriptions.
+Thank you.

 #######################
 1. Upload Class Options
 #######################